saranb3/greenlight/README.md

 Greenlight does.
 You pick a question, start a 25-minute session, and talk through your answer out loud.
 When you pause for a couple seconds, a sparse AI interviewer jumps in — sometimes just a "go on," sometimes a pointed follow-up like "okay, but how would you actually size that market?"
 You can talk over it and it stops, just like a real person.
 When the timer runs out, you get scored across five PM competencies (Communication, Product Vision, Prioritization, Business Strategy, Data Literacy) with specific coaching on what to improve.

-## Why I built it this way

-The core product decision was making the interviewer *sparse*.
-Early versions responded after every sentence, which felt like talking to someone who wouldn't stop interrupting.
-Real interviewers mostly listen.
-They interject when something is vague or when you need a nudge.
-Getting that cadence right — silence detection, turn-taking, barge-in — turned out to be the actual product problem, not the grading.

-The grading evaluates the full conversation, not just the opening answer.
-How you handle a follow-up question matters more than a polished opening monologue, and the rubric reflects that.

 ## How it works